 The maps in the game are pretty huge, and that's all well and good, but walking anywhere takes forever.
 Aeria Games is clearly aware of this, because there are items that allow you to increase your move speed, teleport, ride one of your demons... and they all cost real money.
 The game would be a thousand times more playable if you didn't have to pay for the teleportation item.

 But unlike other examples on this page, this game is entirely playable for players that don't spend real cash on Aeria Points, keeping the balance between payers and skilled players.

 While the items in question have to be bought with real money initially, there's nothing to stop players buying them from other players for ingame cash.

 Let's just say "zig-zagged" as a trope on this game, but still very playable free.
 It does have things that money would make easier, but none of the content is actually restricted to paying players.

 Soulcalibur: Lost Swords is also a pretty big offender.
 To start off, in order attempt a quest, you have to use up AP (Action Points).
-Most quests will use up 3-8 AP.
+Most quests will use up 3-8 AP (and they'll soon regularly cost 10-20+ AP the further in you go).
 Once they run out, you can't play anymore until they refill.
 It takes three minutes to bring back one AP, so it will probably take a while before you're at max AP again.
 Alternatively, you can spend money to refill your AP instantly.
+Or buy Continue Tickets that allow you to pick up right at the spot you were defeated instead of abandoning the missions and having to burn more AP or AP Potions to re-attempt it.
 And let's not get started on the premium treasure chests; about $5 for one of them, which contain one randomly picked item each, mind you.